ligato/docs/docs/user-guide/agentctl.md

 ### Config

-Use this command to manage configuration data. configuration [resync](../developer-guide/kvscheduler.md#resync) action.
+Use this command to manage VPP agent configuration data.

 ```
 Usage:	agentctl config COMMAND